willfree108/hypertube/README.md

 ### Scraper

-Get torrent from yts and RARGB.
+Get torrent from yts and RARGB and then format.
 (extratorrent died during the process, RIP)